-Trademark Notice: Librestream, the Librestream logo, Onsight, Onsight Connect, Onsight Mobile, Onsight Enterprise, Onsight License Manager, Onsight TeamLink, Onsight Account Manager and Onsight Management Suite are either registered trademarks or trademarks of Librestream Technologies Incorporated in Canada, the United States and/or other countries.
+Trademark Notice: Librestream, the Librestream logo, Onsight, Onsight Connect, Onsight Mobile, Onsight Enterprise, Onsight License Manager, Onsight TeamLink, Onsight Platform Manager and Onsight Management Suite are either registered trademarks or trademarks of Librestream Technologies Incorporated in Canada, the United States and/or other countries.
 All other trademarks are the property of their respective owners.

-Overview
+1. Overview

-Onsight Connect works with a variety of networks including standard wireless (802.11 a/b/g/n), LAN/WAN (Ethernet), cellular and satellite.
+Onsight Connect works with wireless (802.11 a/b/g/n), LAN/WAN (Ethernet), cellular and satellite networks.
 Due to the sometimes scarce and variable nature of bandwidth, Onsight Connect includes a number of bandwidth management features and configuration options to optimize the collaboration experience.